lulufa390/Naive-English-Word-Website/README.md

 # Naive-English-Word-Website
-a naive website to memory English words
+This is a web application for memorizing English words.